linux-system-roles/snapshot/README.md

 support snapshot manager (snapm).
 When set to true, and passed to the 'snapshot' command, the snapshot created will have a corresponding boot entry.
 The boot entry will be removed when the snapset is removed.

+### snapshot_lvm_revertable

+Boolean - default is false.
+Only supported on operating systems that support snapshot manager (snapm) version 0.5.0 or later.
+When set to true, and passed to the 'snapshot' command, the snapshot created will have a corresponding revert boot entry.
+Booting into the revert entry will trigger an automatic revert operation, merging the snapshot back into the origin volume.
+This provides a boot-time rollback mechanism for disaster recovery.
+The revert boot entry will be removed when the snapset is removed.

 ### snapshot_use_copr (EXPERIMENTAL)